-This Super Savings - Corporate Insurance Guide (Corporate Insurance Guide) will provide you with important information to help you better understand your insurance cover as a member of the Plan.
+This Super Savings - Corporate Insurance Guide (Corporate Insurance Guide) will provide you with important information to help you better understand your super.
 Make sure you read this Corporate Insurance Guide so you can make informed decisions and get the most from your super - from your very first day of work, throughout your working life and during your retirement.